La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **ju'i la .alis.**
 > _Hey, Alice!.._

-In this dialogue most important verbs for human senses have been used.
-Here are their place structures together with more verbs and more examples.
+In this dialogue, the most important verbs for human senses were used.
+Here are their place structures, along with additional verbs and examples.

 #### Vision